datarobaticsmex/PortofolioProject/README.md

 # PortofolioProject Data Analyst
-Repository holds all my queries with my codes for my Portfolio Project.
+Check out my repository which holds all my queries and my codes for my Portfolio Project.